EFS-OpenSource/Thetis/docs/source/configuration.rst

 following configuration file.
 An explanation for each configuration aspect can be found below.

-Example Configuration File
+Example configuration file
 --------------------------

 An exemplary YAML configuration for Thetis must have the following form:

 .. code-block:: yaml

-   # meta data of model predictions and data set
+   # meta data of model predictions and dataset
    meta:

      model: